A message to the campus community

 The notice on the Families First Coronavirus Response Act (FFCRA), telecommuting guidelines, Employee Assistance Program (EAP) information, and information on medical coverage relating to the COVID-19 can be found on myBay (Login required).
 Counseling services are also available to Bay College employees and their families via the EAP program.

-All campus buildings are locked.
+The main Besse entrance will be open to allow for student appointments.
+All other campus buildings are locked.
 For employees who have been issued access, buildings will be accessible and alarms shut off 7AM - 7PM in Escanaba and 7AM - 6PM CST at West.
 Under no circumstance should alarms be turned on or off during this time except by Facilities personnel.

 All domestic and international travel related to college business is restricted.
 Personal domestic and international travel is strongly discouraged.
-Should you choose to travel, please be advised that you are restricted from campus for 14 days after returning from your travel to protect the health and safety of others on campus; you will need to work remotely from home.
-All who have traveled must complete the Confidential Travel Form.
+Should you choose to travel, please be advised that you are may be restricted from campus for 14 days after returning from your travel to protect the health and safety of others on campus; you will need to work remotely from home.

 Pandemic Plan - Employee Responsibilities